activecontrols/Avionics/README.md

 ## DAQ
 This folder holds all code associated with test stands and setups that require data aquisition.

+### /Loadcell
+This folder is dedicated to the -Insert Model Here- Loadcell
 ### /Thrust_Stand
 This folder is dedicated to the Thrust Stand
 ### /Torque_Stand